clastix/kamaji/charts/kamaji/README.md

 ![Version: 0.12.4](https://img.shields.io/badge/Version-0.12.4-informational?style=flat-square) ![Type: application](https://img.shields.io/badge/Type-application-informational?style=flat-square) ![AppVersion: v0.3.3](https://img.shields.io/badge/AppVersion-v0.3.3-informational?style=flat-square)

 Kamaji deploys and operates Kubernetes at scale with a fraction of the operational burden.
-Kamaji turns any Kubernetes cluster into an “admin cluster” to orchestrate other Kubernetes clusters called “tenant clusters”.
+Kamaji turns any Kubernetes cluster into an “admin cluster” to orchestrate other Kubernetes clusters called “Tenant clusters”.
 Kamaji is special because the Control Plane components are running in a single pod instead of dedicated machines.
 This solution makes running multiple Control Planes cheaper and easier to deploy and operate.

 ## Maintainers